craiggraham/dance-code-of-conduct/social-guidelines.md

 dance situation, we should respect the personal space of our partner and so if one person is comfortable in the close embrace, but the other isn’t, we would not dance in the close embrace.

+As a general rule, always approach your first dances with new people/dancers using an open position, and movements that allow plenty of personal space.